 This tour can be done as a single tour, or you can join us heading into North Korea on the Sino-Korean Political Interest Tour where we move from Maoism to Juche.
 This combo also includes one night’s free accommodation in Beijing.
 Click here for more information.

-Meet your guide at 10:00 outside the main entrance to Beijing West Station to collect your tickets.
+Meet your guide at 8:30 at the McDonald’s across the street from the main entrance to Beijing West Station (North Square) to collect your tickets.
 We’ll then head into the station and grab a coffee in Starbucks and go over the orientation for the trip.

-Take the High Speed Rail from Beijing West Station to Chairman Mao’s hometown of Shaoshan in Hunan province (11:43-19:10).
+Take the highspeed train from Beijing West Station to Chairman Mao’s hometown of Shaoshan in Hunan province (10:00-17:02).

 In the morning, we begin to explore the main parts of Shaoshan, visiting Chairman Mao’s ancestral home which is usually busy with Chinese ‘red tourists’ dressing up in Red Army uniforms paying their respects to the Chairman.